OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

 Enter password:
 ```

 Enter your password, and hit enter.
-Your Omega's network adapter will restart, and the network manager will attempt to connect to the available network with the highest priority.
+Your Omega's network adapter will restart, causing the AP to go down for roughly 30 seconds.
+Once your network adapter is back up, it will attempt to connect to the network.

+>**The Omega's Network Manager**

+>The Omega's network manager will attempt to the networks in range that are configured on your Omega.
+For example, if you have three configured networks (school, home, friend's house) and you're currently at your friend's house, the network manager will immediately attempt to connect to that network.

+>On the other hand, if you have multiple configured networks in range the Omega will attempt to connect to the network with the highest priority.
+Priority is defined as most recently configured networks having the lowest priority.
+This means that adding a network configuration immediately assigns it as the lowest priority.

 ### Entering Network Info Manually